wizo06/japanese/docs/grammar/fundamentals/particles.md

   </tr>
 </table>

 The full sentence in Japanese is 「私はØが日本人だ」.
-The zero pronoun (Ø) means "I" in this context (we learned this in the "Invisible main wagon "A" section).
+The zero pronoun (Ø) means "I" in this context (we learned this in the "Invisible main car "A" section).
 We marked 「私」 as the topic of our sentence by attaching the 「は」 particle to it.
 That same sentence in English would be:

 <table>
   <tr>
     <th colspan="2" style="text-align: center">As for me 🏳️</th>
   </tr>
   <tr>
-    <th style="text-align: center">Main wagon "A"</th>
+    <th style="text-align: center">Main car "A"</th>
     <th style="text-align: center">Engine "B"</th>
   </tr>
   <tr>